aaronjonesii/aaronjonesii.github.io/_posts/2019-2-18-Django-Channels.md

 python3 manage.py runserver
 ```
 You should see `Starting ASGI/Channels development server at http://127.0.0.1:8000/`
-indicating that the Channels developemtn server has taken over
+indicating that the Channels development server has taken over